-The International Preparatory School has a system of “Houses” based on that used in many British schools.
+The International Preparatory School has a system of Houses for our students to those used in many British schools.
 Our four houses are: St. Andrew, St. David, St. George and St. Patrick.

-The house system is intended to promote greater integration among students of all ages and cultural backgrounds, to develop the dynamics of school spirit and to encourage inter-house activities.
+The house system is intended to promote greater integration among students of all ages and cultural backgrounds, to develop the dynamics of school spirit and to encourage co-operation and team work.
 It is also intended to develop qualities of leadership, especially among older students, who organize many activities for their houses.

-Events might include Roald Dahl Day, Crazy Hat Day Famous Person Day, and Backwards Clothes Day.
+Events have included Roald Dahl Day, Crazy Hat Day Famous Person Day, and Backwards Clothes Day.

 The school year runs from March to mid-December and is divided into two semesters.
 An optional summer programme is available in January.
 There are no classes in February.
 There are three weeks of winter vacation in July and one week in September for the Chilean National Holidays